There’s a famous quote by world-renowned investor Warren Buffett:

 We all know the basic idea: when demand is high, prices rise, and when demand is low, prices fall.
 In the stock market, this tends to happen in cycles.
 When rising demand for a particular stock causes a bandwagon effect, more and more investors rush to purchase it, and the stock price goes up.

 This behavior causes a chain reaction in which each investor buys the stock in question, hoping to sell it down the line for a profit after the price rises even further.
 Thus, as the price increases rapidly with more investors buying into the frenzy, the greed of investors escalates as well.

 But eventually, the cycle reverses itself.
-When prices for a particular security are sky-high, any slight hint of negative news or macroeconomic changes can send the stock price crashing.
-Here, the chain reaction occurs in the opposite direction wherein investors sell in a frenzy, which hammers the security price.
+When prices for a particular security are sky-high, any slight hint of negative news or macroeconomic changes can crash the stock price.
+Here, the chain reaction occurs in the opposite direction, wherein investors sell in a frenzy, which hammers the security price.
 As a result, most investors who got on later in the cycle book heavy losses, and any investors who haven’t bought the stock yet won’t touch it out of fear that the price will drop even lower.

 This cyclical behavior is what Buffett’s quote warns investors against.
 He suggests that we should be doing the opposite, whether the investor bandwagon is buying (greed) or selling (fear).
 In Buffett’s mind, the best time to buy is when investors are at peak pessimism and the best time to sell is when they are at peak optimism.

 So why don’t we do that?
-Why is it so hard to follow the wisdom of one of the richest and wisest investors who have ever lived?
+Why is it so hard to follow the wisdom of one of the richest and wisest investors that ever lived?

 Comfort in crowds